April is National Poetry Month!

 From haiku to Greek epics, jazz poetry to Shakespearean sonnets – poetry has a little something for everyone.
-And ever since 1996, all kinds of people and organizations have celebrated National Poetry Month.
+And ever since 1996, all kinds of people and organizations have celebrated National Poetry Month in April.
 Librarians and teachers, politicians and bloggers… even the US Post Office has gotten in on it, issuing a stamp of Langston Hughes after National Poetry Month in 2001.

 April is a great time to discover new poets and review old favorites.
 The Academy of American Poets can help with the discoveries, with their poem-a-day series.
 Sporcle can help you master your poetry knowledge and review your favorites.